HumanSpark/trackChats/README.md

 # trackChats Chrome Extension

+Keeping track of what AI chat you had in which platform is pain.
+This extension is my attempt to solve that for myself.
+All feedback and suggestions welcome

+Alastair.

 trackChats lists your past chats from multiple AI chat platforms and lets you download them as a CSV.
 It now auto-refreshes when you navigate or reload a supported tab.